 - Delivered dedicated security program support to the Office of Military Commissions at numerous facilities in and around the NCR and at the U.S. Naval Station Guantanamo Bay, Cuba.

 Washington Headquarters Services continually seeks efficiencies.
 From fiscal year 2017 through fiscal year 2019, WHS reduced customer rent costs by generating efficiencies in operations and facilities management.
 Additionally, WHS identified approximately $135 million in efficiencies over a five year period by reducing contract service requirements.
-In 2019, WHS will transfer nearly 800 civilian, military, and contractors employed by the DoD CAF to the Defense Security Services in accordance with the 2018 NDAA.
 As a centralized service provider of management and administrative functions, WHS is inherently an efficiency multiplier by performing these functions in a very lean and effective way.